 Stop 2: The sheer rocks

-This really took us by surprise; we pulled over so I could take a photo, and ended up scrambling up the rocks a way, just because we could!
-Fantastic view, several squirrels, and fun to be crawling around out there!
-Be careful pulling over because there isn’t a carpark, just a little space on the side of the road.
+This really took us by surprise; we pulled over so I could take a photo, and ended up scrambling up the rocks a way, just because we could.
+Fantastic view, several squirrels, and just fun to be crawling around out there!
+Be careful pulling over because as there isn’t a carpark, just a little space on the side of the road.

 Stop 3: The little lake

-I don’t know what it’s called, but this adorable little lake just comes out of nowhere, and there was no one else around so we had it all to ourselves!
+I don’t know what it’s called, but this little lake just comes out of nowhere, and there was no one else around so we had it all to ourselves.
 There’s a little inlet to pull your car in, then take the faint path leading down to the water.